Arthur Lampkin

-Arthur Lampkin (born 30 May 1938) is an English former professional motorcycle racer.
+Arthur Lampkin (30 May 1938 – 21 February 2026) was an English professional motorcycle racer.
 The oldest son in a Yorkshire motorcycling dynasty, he competed in a variety of off-road motorcycle events such as observed trials, motocross and enduros.

 Motorcycling career

 Born in Kent, England, Lampkin's father moved the family to Silsden, West Yorkshire in 1941.
 He began riding his father's BSA motorcycle even before he was old enough to have a licence.
-Lampkin purchased his first motorcycle from money he had earned from his paper route, and by the age of 18 he had won the British trials national championship.
+Lampkin purchased his first motorcycle from money he had earned from his paper round, and by the age of 18 he had won the British trials national championship.

-Lampkin (#4) competing in the 1967 Motocross Des Nations.

 In the 1960s, Lampkin became a member of the BSA factory racing team along with his brother Alan.
 Lampkin, along with Dave Bickers and Jeff Smith, were part of a group British motorcyclists that dominated the sport of motocross in the early 1960s.
 In the 1961 European motocross championships, he won the Italian, German and Swiss Grands Prix, placed second five times, and finished the season in second place behind Bickers.
 Lampkin actually scored more points overall than Bickers, but fell victim to FIM scoring rules which only recognize the top seven of thirteen results.

 The following year, the championship was upgraded to world championship status and Lampkin finished the year in third place behind Torsten Hallman and Jeff Smith.
 He was also a member of British motocross teams that won the 250cc Trophée des Nations events in 1961 and 1962, as well as the 1965 500cc Motocross des Nations event.

 Lampkin continued to compete in other off-road motorcycle competitions, winning prestigious events such as the 1963 Scottish Six Days Trial, and the Scott Trial in 1960, 1961 and 1965.
 He also competed internationally in enduro events, representing Great Britain and earning a gold medal in the 1966 International Six Days Trial held in Sweden.

 Lampkin won 8 individual heat races and 7 Grand Prix victories during his world championship racing career.
 He won the 500cc British motocross national championship in 1959 and the 250cc British motocross national championship in 1961, the same year that he was the 250cc World Vice Champion.
 He was a member of two victorious British Trophée des Nations teams (1961, 1962), and five consecutive victories as a member of the British Motocross des Nations team (1963-1967).

 Lampkin's younger brothers, Alan and Martin Lampkin also experienced success in motorcycle competitions.
 Alan won the British trials championship while Martin became a British trials champion as well as winning the 1975 FIM Trial World Championship.

-Later life
+Later life and death

 After retiring from competition, Lampkin took over his father's engineering business.
 Lampkin's nephew, the son of Martin Lampkin, is twelve-time trials world champion, Dougie Lampkin.

+Lampkin died on 21 February 2026, at the age of 87, after a battle with cancer.